lbain/lucybain/source/blog/2014/10-06-null-undefined-undeclared.html.md

 Now let’s move on to **`undefined`**.

 Something is `undefined` when it hasn’t been defined yet.
-If you call a variable or function without having actually created it yet the parser will give you an `not defined` error.
+If you call a variable or function without having actually created it yet the parser will give you a `not defined` error.

 Example: